 Long-Term Psychological and Neurological Effects of Alcoholism

-- Wet Brain Syndrome: Wet Brain syndrome is a neural disorder that occurs in up to 80 percent of alcoholics.
+- Wet Brain Syndrome: it is a neural disorder that occurs in up to 80 percent of alcoholics.
 It is caused by a deficiency of thiamine or vitamin B1, which is one of the side effects of alcohol abuse.
 Alcoholics tend to ignore their diets, which can lead to thiamine deficiency, but chronic drinking also impairs the body’s ability to absorb thiamine from the usual food sources.
 If not treated, wet brain syndrome can cause permanent neurological damage, including severe learning difficulties and memory problems that may render the person incapable of living independently.

 - Hepatic Encephalopathy: Alcohol damages the liver, the organ responsible for breaking down toxins and excreting them from the body.
 Poor liver function can cause a buildup of poisons like ammonia and manganese, which can migrate to the brain and damage neural cells severely enough to cause cognitive dysfunction.
-There is high risk for a condition called hepatic encephalopathy, a neuropsychiatric disorder that causes changes in mood, personality and motor functioning.
+There is a high risk for a condition called hepatic encephalopathy, a neuropsychiatric disorder that causes changes in mood, personality, and motor functioning.
 In severe cases, hepatic encephalopathy sufferers may slip into a coma.

 - Changes in sleeping patterns